Best California King Size Mattress (2022): Reviews and Buyer’s Guide

 If you’re considering a queen size mattress, you’re one of many.
 It’s the most popular mattress size because it’s well-suited for both solo sleepers and couples.

 Once you’ve decided what the best mattress size is, you have a few other factors to consider before you can choose your perfect mattress.
 You should also think about what type of mattress you want and what firmness is best for you.
 And always choose a mattress with a sleep trial and a good warranty, so you have no doubts that what you’re sleeping on is a quality mattress.

 Almost every mattress on the market falls into one of a handful of different types.
 The four main mattress types are memory foam, latex, innerspring, and hybrid mattresses.
 Other types exist, such as water beds and air mattresses, but these bed variations are far less common than the main four.

 By understanding the advantages and disadvantages of each type, you can better choose the best mattress for you.

-Memory foam beds owe a lot of their current popularity to the bed in a box mattress trend.
+Memory foam beds owe a lot of their current popularity to the mattress in a box trend.
 Memory foam compresses well, allowing it to fit inside a small box and be shipped straight to your front door.

 The other reason people love memory foam mattresses is for their pressure point relief.
 Since the material molds to your body, it prevents the muscle strain that can turn into pain.
 Couples also enjoy memory foam for its excellent motion isolation, limiting the sleep disturbances that a partner can cause.